Pocket-PC-Planet/Portal/README.md

 - [PPC Planet](https://ppcplanet.org/)

 ### Important
 This project is currently in its beta phase.
-[Initial Release Progress](https://github.com/Pocket-PC-Planet/Portal/projects/1)
+See [Initial Release Progress](https://github.com/Pocket-PC-Planet/Portal/projects/1) to learn more.